andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_05_BasisFunctions.rst

 Fiber Orientation Density (FOD)
 *******************************

 We will now use the basis functions generated above to create **Fiber Orientation Densities**, or FODs.
 These are estimates of the amount of diffusion in each of three orthogonal directions.
-As described in the introductory chapter (LINK), these are analogous to the tensors that are used in traditional diffusion studies.
+As described in the :ref:`introductory chapter MRtrix_00_Diffusion_Overview>`, these are analogous to the tensors that are used in traditional diffusion studies.
 However, MRtrix allows for the estimation of multiple crossing fibers within a single voxel, and can resolve the diffusion signal into multiple directions.

-To do this, we will use the command ``dwi2fod`` to apply the basis funcions to the diffusion data.
+To do this, we will use the command ``dwi2fod`` to apply the basis functions to the diffusion data.
 The "-mask" option specifies which voxels we will use; this is simply to restrict our analysis to brain voxels and reduce the computing time.
 The ".mif" files specified after each basis function will output an FOD image for that tissue type:

 ::